-The JCIBPC granted four test programs for the 2017 - 2018 marketing year during its annual meeting.
+The JCIBPC granted two requests for approval and three requests for continued testing for 2018 - 2019 marketing year during its annual meeting.
 The following summary contains information about the type of test program granted, a short description of the material or system being tested, the name of the company sponsoring the program, the number of years in a test program, the size of the test program, some key physical properties of the material or the nature of the system being tested, and any special requirements for the test program.
 All tests are to be conducted in all four regions of the cotton belt unless an exception to this provision is noted.